Search

 In comes science to cut through the marketing hype and give us real answers about whether these pills really work.

-That said, if you’re ready to experience the Matrix of memory supplements, take the red pill and let’s get started.
+That said, if you’re ready to learn more about the world memory supplements, let’s get started.

 As people start to live longer, the potential for memory loss grows higher.
 In fact, 11% of people over the age of 65 live with Alzheimer’s.
 As current treatments have limited effectiveness and come with severe side-effects, scientists are scrambling to find better treatments (Guoyan 2013).